Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 ## Convert attachments and media library files to media libraries instead of content item assets

-By default, media libraries and attachments are migrated as content item assets in the target instance.
+By default, media libraries and attachments are migrated as content item assets in the target instance, which is the recommended approach to ensure future-proofing of project and improve the [content model](https://docs.kentico.com/x/f4HWCQ).
 You can modify this behavior by configuring the value of the `MigrateMediaToMediaLibrary` setting to `true` and convert media library files and attachments to media libraries if you want to continue using media libraries.
 When set to `false`, media libraries and attachments are migrated as content item assets in the target instance.

-* Media libraries
+### Media libraries

 * In Xperience by Kentico, Media libraries are global instead of site-specific.
 * The code name of each media library on the target instance is `{SiteName}_{LibraryCodeName}`.
 * Media library permissions are currently not supported in Xperience by Kentico and are not migrated.

-* Attachments
+### Attachments

 * Page attachments are migrated into a media library named: *"Attachments for site \<sitename\>"*
 * The media library contains folders matching the content tree structure for all pages with attachments (including empty folders for parent pages without attachments).
 The folders are named after the *node alias* of the source pages.
 * Each page's folder directly contains all unsorted attachments (files added on the *Attachments* tab in the source's *Pages* application).
 * Attachments stored in specific page fields are placed into subfolders, named in format: *"__fieldname"*.
 These subfolders can include multiple files for fields of the *Attachments* type, or a single file for *File* type fields.
 * Any "floating" attachments without an associated page are migrated into the media library root folder.
 * The migration does not include temporary attachments (created when a file upload is not finished correctly).
 If any are present on the source instance, a warning is logged in the [migration protocol](./MIGRATION_PROTOCOL_REFERENCE.md).

-### Media library "Attachments for site DancingGoat"

 The following is an example of a media library created by the Kentico Migration Tool for page attachments: